AdamWongCH/fabric-nl-analytics/labs/lab-advanced-nl2gql.md

 RETURN average resale price
 ```

-You do not need exact syntax at this stage.
+You do not need exact GQL syntax at this stage.

 Focus on the logic.

+---

+# Practice Tasks

+Complete the “Your Breakdown” table first.

+Then compare your answer with the expected answer.

 ---